 But the ultimate form of acceptance is when a man is willing to joke about his balding in front of those he cares about.

 If you can get to this point, you have done well.

 It isn’t easy, especially if the guy is initially particularly sensitive about it.
 He may take offence.

 But if you get to a point where you’re able to talk about it comfortably, test the waters by poking a little bit of fun at it.

 Nothing too harsh and nothing mean-spirited.
 Just a taste.

 If teasing doesn’t come naturally to you, avoid this tip and focus on the stuff you can pull off.
 But if you’re able to start the process of joking about it and get to a point where he actively makes fun of himself, you’re both winning.

 7. Encourage Hobbies And Other Distractions

 This may seem like trying to ignore or neglect the insecurities at hand, but it really isn’t.

-One of the reasons some men focus so much on their balding is because they temporarily forget that there’s plenty more to life than a full head of hair.
+Some men focus so much on their balding because they temporarily forget that there’s plenty more to life than a full head of hair.